-What makes sensory deprivation chambers different from floating in the pool, the beach or on the bed?
+What makes floating in a sensory deprivation tank different from the pool, the beach or on the bed?

-Bed vs. Sensory Deprivation Pod: A bed doesn’t allow you to float and achieve that light feeling.
+Bed vs. Sensory Deprivation Tank: A bed doesn’t allow you to float and achieve that light feeling.

-Pool vs. Saltwater Float Center: You have to consciously float in the pool unless you have a floater.
+Swimming Pool vs. Sensory Deprivation Tank: You have to consciously float in the pool unless you have a floater.

-Beach vs. Sensory Deprivation Pod: You can get pulled farther out into the sea, whereas the sensory deprivation chamber offers a safe environment.
+Beach vs. Sensory Deprivation Tank: You can get pulled farther out into the sea, whereas the sensory deprivation pod offers a safe environment.

 On top of all these, it’s difficult to attain complete darkness and silence on your own.
 You need an enclosed space that can shut out light and sound but not totally airtight to the point that you can’t breathe.

 Isolation in a dark quiet place generally helps you relax, stimulating creativity and deepening meditation practices.
-Floating also aids in the following:
+Floating in a sensory deprivation chamber also aids in the following: